DanielMFernandes/CCNA_Course_Notes/Course_Notes/Wireless_Architecutres.md

 - Traffic in this tunnel is not encrypted by default but you can configure it to be encrypted with DTLS (DATAGRAM TRANSPORT LAYER SECURITY)

-- Because all traffic from wireless clients is tunneled to the WLC with CAPWAP, APs connect to the SWITCH ACCESS PORTS - not trunk PORTS
+- Because all traffic from wireless clients is tunneled to the WLC with CAPWAP, APs connect to the switch access ports - not trunk ports

 ![image](https://github.com/psaumur/CCNA/assets/106411237/10917a40-468a-4ea6-8253-bf229d612af1)